discordjs/guide/guide/interactions/registering-slash-commands.md

 ## Options

-Slash Commands can have `options`.
+Slash commands can have `options`.
 Think of these options as arguments to a function.

 ::: warning
 Maximum number of option allowed in a single command is **25**.